 Each new Four Wheel Camper comes equipped with a propane gas system including a regulator designed to provide regulated gas pressure for proper operation of the stove, furnace, refrigerator, and hot water heater (if equipped).
-The propane tank(s) are mounted in a vented cabinet on the outside of the camper and are easily removed for filling.
-The tank(s) are empty when you first receive your camper, and must be purged from a propane dealer prior to filling the first time.
+The tank is mounted in a vented cabinet on the outside of the camper and is easily removed for filling.
+The tank is empty when you first receive your camper, and must be purged prior to filling the first time.
 Always have your tank refilled before it becomes empty.